opencobra/cobratoolbox/src/analysis/multiSpecies/microbiomeModelingToolbox/mgPipe/README.md

 ## Requirements

-MgPipe requires `Matrix Laboratory`, the `Parallel Computing Toolbox`, as well as, the Toolbox to be installed with the `ILOG CPLEX` solver.
-Pleas refer to the [installation instructions](https://opencobra.github.io/cobratoolbox/stable/installation.html).
+MgPipe requires `Matrix Laboratory`, the `Parallel Computing Toolbox`, as well as, the COBRA Toolbox to be installed.
+Please refer to the [installation instructions](https://opencobra.github.io/cobratoolbox/stable/installation.html).
+The usage of `ILOG CPLEX` solver is strongly advised to obtain the best speed performance (required for the fastFVA.m function).

 MgPipe was created (and tested) for AGORA 1.0 please first download AGORA version 1.0 from https://vmh.uni.lu/#downloadview and place the mat files into